myopjs/vue-myop-demos/README.md

 ## Communication with Vue Components

-The `MyopContainer` component accepts `inputs`, which can include a wide variety of data types.
+The `MyopContainer` component accepts any `props` that are passed down to the component, which can include a wide variety of data types.
 This may consist of simple primitive values, complex objects, functions, and even non-serializable objects.

 The `MyopContainer` component also provides a `componentReady` event that you can use to communicate with your Vue component.